 Quebecor Media and its subsidiaries maintain a pension plan for their executive officers.
 The higher pension benefits under the Quebecor Media plan equal 2.0% of the average salary over the best five consecutive years of salary (including bonuses), multiplied by the number of years of membership in the plan as an executive officer.
 The pension benefits so calculated are payable at the normal retirement age, which is 65 years of age, or sooner at the election of the executive officer, and, from age 61, without early retirement reduction.
-In addition, the pension benefits may be deferred, but not beyond the age limit under the provisions of the Income Tax Act (Canada), in which case the pension benefits payable under such pension plan are as prescribed by the Income Tax Act (Canada) and is based on a maximum salary of

-\$144,500.
-An executive officer contributes to the plan an amount equals to 5% of his or her salary up to a maximum of \$7,225 in respect of 2016.
+In addition, the pension benefits may be deferred, but not beyond the age limit under the provisions of the Income Tax Act (Canada), in which case the pension benefits are adjusted to take into account the delay in payment thereof in relation to the normal retirement age.
+The maximum pension benefits payable under such pension plan are as prescribed by the Income Tax Act (Canada) and is based on a maximum salary of \$145,722.
+An executive officer contributes to the plan an amount equals to 5% of his or her salary up to a maximum of \$7,286 in respect of 2017.
 Quebecor Media closed this pension plan to all new employees hired on and after December 27, 2008.
 However, Quebecor Media reserves the right, in exceptional circumstances, to allow an executive officer to join the pension plan as of the date of hire or any subsequent date.
 New employees are eligible to enroll in a retirement savings plan.

-The total amount we contributed for the year ended December 31, 2015 to provide the pension benefits to our senior executives, as a group, was \$379,700.
-For a description of the amount set aside or accrued for pension plans and post-retirement benefits by us to all participants, refer to Note 29 to our audited consolidated financial statements for the year ended December 31, 2015 included under "Item 18.
+The total amount we contributed for the year ended December 31, 2016 to provide the pension benefits to our senior executives, as a group, was \$354,100.
+For a description of the amount set aside or accrued for pension plans and post-retirement benefits by us to all participants, refer to Note 28 to our audited consolidated financial statements for the year ended December 31, 2016 included under "Item 18.
 Financial Statements" of this annual report.